vladris/baku/README.md

 baku --init
 ```

 Update the newly generated `blog.cfg` file to configure your blog.
+For example,
+you can update the `style` key from `light.css` to `dark.css` for dark mode.

 ## Posting